IBMTechSales/liberty-containers-deployment-labs/2161_1-Deploy-Liberty-OCP/README.md

-2. Update the **plantsbywebsphereee6-configmap.yaml** file, which contains the database name and host for the dev database
+2. Update the **plantsbywebsphereee6-configmap.yaml** file, which contains the database name and host for the `dev` database

         cd /home/techzone/Student/labs/appmod/migration-bundle/deploy/kustomize/overlays/dev

         cp  /home/techzone/appmod-pot-labfiles/labs/RuntimeModernization/lab_2161-1/deploy-config-updates/apps-pbw/plantsbywebsphereee6-configmap.yaml  /home/techzone/Student/labs/appmod/migration-bundle/deploy/kustomize/overlays/dev

-    The update to the `plantsbywebsphereee6-configmap.yaml` in the **base** directory is now complete.
+    The update to the `plantsbywebsphereee6-configmap.yaml` in the **overlays/dev** directory is now complete.
 The database host for the dev database has been added to the yaml file.

     ![](./images/media/pbw-configmap-yaml-update.png)